ethereum/ethereum-org/views/content/ether.md

 There are many ways in which you can use Bitcoins within the Ethereum ecosystem:

-* **Trade BTC for ETH:** multiple third party companies are working to make the exchanging of ether and bitcoins as easy and seamless as possible.
+* **Trade BTC for ETH:** multiple third-party companies are working to make the exchanging of ether and bitcoins as easy and seamless as possible.
 If so desired one could trade bitcoins for ether with the purpose of executing contracts and trade it back immediately in order to keep their value pegged and secured by the bitcoin network.
 The latest version of the wallet includes an automatic conversion between ether and bitcoin.

 * **Use a pegged derivative:** Ethereum is a great tool for creating complex trading between multiple parties.
 If you have a source for the price of Bitcoin that all parties trust, then it's possible to create an [ethereum based currency](/token) whose value is pegged to the market value of Bitcoin.
 This means that you could trade bitcoins to a token that is guaranteed to always trade back to the same amount of bitcoins while still being fully compatible with other ethereum contracts.

-* **Use a Bitcoin relay to convert a 2 way peg**: [the bitcoin relay](https://github.com/ethereum/btcrelay/) is a piece of code that allows you to sidechain a bitcoin into ethereum.
+* **Use a Bitcoin relay to convert a 2-way peg**: [the bitcoin relay](https://github.com/ethereum/btcrelay/) is a piece of code that allows you to sidechain a bitcoin into ethereum.
 This means that you can use Bitcoin's native limited scripting capability to lock a bitcoin into a contract that is directly connected to an ethereum contract, which can then issue an ethereum based token that is guaranteed to be backed by bitcoin.
 The relay is under development and as implementations are tested and proved to be secure, we will list them here.

 ## How do I send ether using the command line?

 **ATTENTION: Ethereum addresses don't have built-in checks on them yet.
 That means that if you mistype an address, your ether will be lost forever, without a secondary confirmation window.
 If you are moving a significant amount, start with smaller quantities that you can afford to lose, until you feel comfortable enough.**

 There are two types of accounts in Ethereum: *normal accounts*, holding ether that can only be moved with a private key and *contracts*, which hold ether only controlled by their own internal code.
-In this section we focus on the former.
+In this section, we focus on the former.
 The remainder of this guide will be dedicated to the latter.

 Similarly, your transactions are also of two types: those sent to normal accounts are *ether transfers*, while the rest are *communication* with smart contracts.